Backyard Science Fun

-Your yard and neighborhood provide many wonderful opportunities for kids to both play and learn.
+No matter the season, your yard and neighborhood provide many wonderful opportunities for kids to both play and learn.
 Physical activities like riding a bike are wonderful, but your child can also use your backyard for science projects.
-If you want to help them with this, take the time to familiarize yourself with science and nature activities that can be done in your backyard.
+It's easy to help by providing a little bit of guidance and direction.
+Take some time to familiarize yourself with the many outdoor science and nature activities that can be done in your backyard.

-Outdoor exploration is not simply a lot of fun, it also offers you a chance to try some science experiments.
+Children don't spend enough time outdoors anymore.
+You can show them how much fun outdoor exploration can be.
 No matter where you live, there are many, many different plants and animals just waiting nearby to be discovered.
-Kids naturally enjoy science and nature, and you can help encourage them.
+Kids naturally enjoy science and nature, especially with a little bit of encouragement from you.
 This is particularly true with toddlers and elementary school aged children.
-Choose activities that you enjoy, because your kids will require your help.
+Choose activities that you enjoy, because your youngsters will require your help.

 One way for children to learn science is by examining the local plants.
 You can find many different species of plants in your own backyard - some of them planned, and others unwanted.
 The most interesting environments may be found in wooded, bushy and unmowed areas.